CURRENT TEACHING AT PENN STATE

 I help lead this weekly discussion of the burgeoning literature on non-model genomics and, more specifically, on applications of next-gen sequencing to address ecological and evolutionary questions in non-model organisms.
 Our focus is on applications, but also some focus on methods, given their intense development right now.
-The website is here.
+Our website is here.

 Ecology and Conservation of Wildlife in the Neotropics (Winter 2017; BioEE2525/BioEE2526 Cornell)